 Pathways in the garden connect and tie the landscape together.
-You don’t need a pro for the ideas, the installation or feel pressured to impress anyone.
+You don’t need a pro for the ideas or the installation or feel pressured to impress anyone.

 Learn low-maintenance, and inexpensive ways to create the garden path of your dreams.

-Garden Pathway Ideas – Clean, Rustic, Inspired, Large Stones and Small
+DIY Project for Garden Pathways Ideas – Clean, Rustic, Inspired, Large Stones and Small

-A very modern garden path made with large what appears concrete “stones” mixed with different color stone between and along each slab.
-A modern feel and up to date, yet also in touch with nature.
+A very modern garden path made with large what appears to be concrete “stones” mixed with different colored stones between and along each slab.
+A modern feel and up-to-date, yet also in touch with nature.

-Filling in the cracks of the steps with stones is an easy way to bring a lot of appeal to your garden.
+An easy garden path idea is to fill in the cracks of the steps with stones to bring a lot of appeal to your garden.
 The moss creeping into the walkway is a nice touch.

 The stacked stone along this garden path looks like a continuation of the walkway.
 It pulls the small stone retaining wall and path together seamlessly.
 It all creates a very aesthetically-pleasing view for the eye.

 This simple garden path idea uses old wood to create the walkway.
-Soil and mulch surrounds the path leading you to a grassy area providing a sense of direction.
+Soil and mulch surround the path leading you to a grassy area providing a sense of direction.

-A garden path “assembled” with very large stones requiring heavy equipment to install.
-The stone walkway designs surrounded by beautiful interesting vegetation will make you want to stop on your way to the front door.
-A path in a vegetable garden which makes you feel like you’re home already.
+A garden path “assembled” with very large stones requires heavy equipment to install.
+The stone walkway designs surrounded by beautiful, interesting vegetation will make you want to stop on your way to the front door.
+A path in a vegetable garden makes you feel like you’re home already.
 Lots of curb appeal!

 Here’s what MidWest has to share about…

-- Pros Looks formal or natural; a good choice for heavy use.
+- Pros Look formal or natural; a good choice for heavy use.

 - Cons More expensive than some options; placing pavers on bare soil can cause problems such as poor drainage.